Your family’s largest expense may surprise you

 But it wasn’t always this way.

-And now taxes eat up more income than any other single family expense.
+Over the past five decades, the total tax bill grew much faster than the cost of basic necessities and now taxes eat up more income than any other single family expense.

 Are we paying too much, too little, or just the right amount?
 That’s up to you and your family to decide.